Spirals-Team/test4repair-experiments/results/chart/26/jGenProg/readme.md

 Nb of EvoSuite Tests: 10

-Nb of Failing EvoSuite Tests: 10
+Nb of Failing EvoSuite Tests: 4

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 70.5
+Average Nb of EvoSuite Tests: 67.26

-Average Nb of Failing EvoSuite Tests: 1.39
+Average Nb of Failing EvoSuite Tests: 1.37

+Average Nb of Test-adequate patches: 2.15

 ---